hackclub/winter/busterbob64.md

 ## Summary

-AI will kill us all.
-I'd like to help.
+> AI will kill us all.
+We'd like to help.

 This robotic arm will have a wide range of motion, as well as use on-device machine vision to pick up objects.

-At the heart of the project is the Google Coral Dev Board Mini, which contains the Edge TPU, which will help greatly with machine vision.
+At the heart of the project is the Google Coral Dev Board Mini, which contains the Edge TPU as well as Wi-Fi and Bluetooth.
+The Edge TPU will be used to do on-device ML inference, as well as host a small web server to control the robot.

-It will be controlled remotely using the Dev Board's on-board Wi-Fi.

 It's also powered by USB-C, bscause I thought that was funny :)

+I'm working with another person (who isn't on GitHub).

 ## Plan

--   Design the robotic arm using some 3D modelling software.
+-   Design the robotic arm using 3D modelling software.
--   Print its parts via a 3D printing provider (I don't have a printer, unfortunately)
+-   Print its parts via a 3D printing provider.
 -   Solder everything together.
 This is one of the few things I actually own.
 -   Assemble.
 -   Use Rust and a pre-compiled AI model for Coral to implement machine vision.